M.A. in History

 The department offers several graduate assistantships every year; each pays as much as $11,000 per year and automatically includes a tuition scholarship.
 The assistantships are competitive and based on merit, and all applicants to our program are automatically considered for these assistantships.
 The Graduate School has Underrepresented Minority Graduate Scholarships that pay $2,500 each year and include a tuition scholarship.
 Also from the Graduate School, Honors Fellowships for students of exceptional ability provide $2,000 per year.
 A graduate student may combine any of the above awards.
 The Graduate School also provides, on a competitive basis, Dissertation Fellowships to a limited number of students nearing the completion of their doctoral studies.
 More information on graduate fellowships and aid may be found at the Graduate School website listed above.

-Prospective applicants may learn more about the History Department by visiting its website at www.olemiss.edu/depts/history/ and by contacting the department at the address below.
+Prospective applicants may learn more about the Department of History by contacting the department at the address below.
 Both as a department and individually, the faculty welcomes inquiries from prospective graduate students, and encourages them to visit the campus.